 There are lots of great clean carb sources, but oatmeal is probably the cheapest, easiest to prepare, and most versatile carb source on the planet.

 You can buy a big container of quick oats for around $3 that will last you at least a week.

 Quick oats not your thing?
 Then try the Irish, Scottish, or the Steel-Cut varieties… there’s a enough different kinds to please all.

-I myself have a bowl of quick oats every day.
-I just pour the oats into a bowl, throw in about a half cup of milk, and microwave for 1 minute.
+Just pour the oats into a bowl, throw in about a half cup of milk, and microwave for 1 minute.
 EASY.